ricardoh2021/plant-watering-system/scale_notes.md

 - Create a 3D Printed Case: Design and print a case to hold the scale in place, including a section to securely hold the water pitcher.
 - Add LED Indicators: Integrate LED lights that will be triggered when the water level in the pitcher is too low.
 - Code Integration: Merge this code with the existing water.ino file and integrate the wiring with the current Arduino setup to fully automate the plant watering system.
+- Create diagrams of the wiring for future students to use.
+I have to make sure that I write good documentation.

 ## Code: